DaseinPhaos/alter-intro-std-rs/text/io-readme.md

 }
 ```

 The function uses a loop to repeatly read bytes from reader `r`, until an EOF is reached (indicated by an `Ok(0)`) or an error other than interruption is encountered.
 At the beginning of each loop, it checks whether the `buf`fer can read in any more bytes.
 If not, it allocates more capacity for the buffer.
-The allocation is done adaptivly, such that upon each new allocation, the additional size to be allocated would double.
+The allocation is done adaptively, such that upon each new allocation, the additional size to be allocated would double.
 This reduces the total number of allocations needed.
 After the loop, the buffer is then truncated to the actual length of bytes it currently holds, and the result `ret` is returned.

 There is also a method to read the bytes into a `&mut String`: